coreeng/knowledge-platform/knowledge-base/content/core-platform/features/platform-observability/feature-platform-sli-slo.md

 pre = "<b></b>"
 +++

-Here is an example of SLI/SLO definition that from a mini platform engagment.
-It appears to be sufficient for that particular engagment but YMMV.
-That being said you are solid if you have:
+Here is an example of SLI/SLO definition that form a mini platform engagement.
+It appears to be sufficient for that particular engagement but YMMV.
+That being said you are solid if you:

 * Have a clear boundary of what the platform manages, and what the tenants manage (what AWS calls the "shared responsibility model").
 What the platform manages should be covered by SLOs & SLIs.
 * Use the user journey as the north star, and define the SLOs & SLIs based on how the tenants interact with the platform.